vmaerten/vmaerten/README.md

 ## 🔧 What I do

-I like solving problems — whether it's optimizing a slow query, scaling a data pipeline, or building tools that make developers' lives easier.
+I like solving problems, whether it's optimizing a slow query, scaling a data pipeline, or building tools that make developers' lives easier.
 Currently focused on high-volume data processing in the adtech space.

 ## 🚀 Projects